dynamodan/wordpressigniter/readme.txt

 2. Create a page, and give it a meaningful title.
 Note that it must be a "page", not a post.

 3. Install this plugin to your WordPress instance on your web site, and activate it.
+	(for the most up-to-date bleeding edge version, get it from github: https://github.com/dynamodan/wordpressigniter

 4. Go to the WordPressIgniter settings, and set the Page Override to the title of the page you created in step #1.
 It must match verbatim.